 The Java Record Replay (JRR) protocol enables full VuGen functionality when recording a script on a Java application or applet.
 VuGen creates a script in pure Java and enhances it with Java-specific functions.

-VuGen supports a variety of different communication protocols for Java applications:
+VuGen supports a variety of different communication protocols for Java applications (some for replay only):

 For details, see Custom Java filters.